 As mobile developers who have worked with animations before, we know how hard it can be to implement complex animations from scratch.
-That’s why we decided to engineer a simple yet powerful React Native animation hooks library that can give you a head start when developing your animations.
+That’s why we decided to engineer a simple yet powerful React Native animation hooks library that can give you a head start when developing your animations for mobile app projects.
 It will also help you understand how animations work at their core and break down more complex animations.

 The basics of Animated API

 React Native provides us with an Animated API that allows us to animate several of their components.
 It does that by exposing a broad range of animation types and auxiliary functions.
 That being said, it can be a bit daunting if you are trying to tackle your first animation.

 Our hook library uses this API under the hood but simplifies how animations are implemented by the developer.

 To understand how the Animated API works let’s just show a basic example of

 Animated.timing(), which is the most commonly used animation type.

 What we are doing here is creating a variable that will contain the value that we will be animating.
 We use

 useRef since the returned value will persist for the full lifetime of the component.
 Then we take that variable and feed it to the